warrdel-erp/stones-be/md/work.md

 28. Service journal entry error.
 29. Advanced deposit entry for customer goes into CR.
 30. Max slab limit will be 50.
-31. On receive inventory freight journal entry is going twice.
-32. Inventory Varience in Journal entry in SIPL, SO.
+31. Inventory Variance in Journal entry in SIPL, SO.
-33. Show total of LO with tax in SO detail page.
+32. Show total of LO with tax in SO detail page.
-34. If Multiple LO in single SO.
+33. If Multiple LO in single SO.
 Then total of invoice is not with tax. -> also in Journal entry.
-35. Time in payment info -> payment detail page.
+34. Time in payment info -> payment detail page.
-36. Settle invoice info in advance deposit in transaction “Applied”.
+35. Settle invoice info in advance deposit in transaction “Applied”.
-37. Show all inventory products in pending.
+36. Show all inventory products in pending.
-38. Confirm return journal entry is \* 144.
+37. Confirm return journal entry is \* 144.
-39. Service charge in returns will be beared by customer.
+38. Service charge in returns will be beared by customer.
 (With option.)
-40. Journal entry of services in returns.

 ——-